6/8/2023

 Gavin Fairweather

 Great.
 And then maybe just before I pass the line, Claude, you mentioned the health and benefit and payroll taxes that reset in the first calendar quarter, which provides a headwind to sequential gross margins.
-Can you just quantify that impact so we can get to some kind of the underlying margin trend?
+Can you just quantify that impact so we can get some kind of the underlying margin trend?
 Sorry, I missed the beginning of the question.
-Just the reset of the health and taxes, maybe for Claude, can you quantify that?
-So when we look at the sequential gross margin, well,
+Just the reset of the health and benefit taxes, maybe for CLO, can you quantify that?
+So when we look at the sequential gross margin for the underlying trend.

 speaker